sleeptoken/zettelkasten/JWT Attacks.md

 Ideally, servers should only use a limited whitelist of public keys to verify JWT signatures.
 However, misconfigured servers sometimes use any key that's embedded in the `jwk` parameter.

+You can also perform this attack manually by adding the `jwk` header yourself.
+However, you may also need to update the JWT's `kid` header parameter to match the `kid` of the embedded key.
+The extension's built-in attack takes care of this step for you.
+#### Lab

+you get a tojen

 ### References